ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 The reflectometry configuration describes the geometry of the beamline and is read by the reflectometry IOC on startup.
 The config file is written in python and lives in `<config area>/refl/config.py`.

 This file needs to import relevant classes and methods used for constructing the configuration via the line `from ReflectometryServer import *`.
-It should implement a `get_beamline()` method, which returns a single object of type `Beamline`.
+It should implement a `get_beamline` method, which takes a single `macros` argument, and returns an object of type `Beamline`.

 [Jump to Example Configuration](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Reflectometry-Configuration#example-configuration)